Who can use the University of Waterloo Archives?

 Can staff in the archives carry out research for me?

-While staff can help you identify what records might be of interest, they are unable to perform more extensive research services.
+Staff can help you identify records of interest but are unable to perform more extensive research services.
 Patrons must review the records themselves or hire a research assistant.

 How do I request to see materials in the University of Waterloo Archives?